migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Exports.md

 }
 ```

-In that example the value 5 will be saved, and after building the current project it will be
+In that example the value 5 will be saved, and after building the current
-visible in the property editor.
+project it will be visible in the property editor.

-One of the fundamental benefits of exporting member variables is to have them visible and
+One of the fundamental benefits of exporting member variables is to have them
-editable in the editor.
-This way, artists and game designers can modify values that later
+visible and editable in the editor.
+This way, artists and game designers can
-influence how the program runs.
+modify values that later influence how the program runs.
 For this, a special export syntax is provided.

 Exporting can only be applied to ``Variant``-compatible types.
-The Godot core-structures and classes,
+The Godot
-as well as objects that subclass ``GodotObject``.
+core-structures and classes, as well as objects that subclass ``GodotObject``.

+The `@Export` macro only works in your class definition, and will not work
+on Swift class extensions.

 ### Basic Usage